xiix0/scam/README.md

-You have been selected for a secret mission.
+You have a deep interest in all that is artistic.